A medium-sized to large lilly pilly, potentially with large buttresses, growing to 30 metres tall in its natural habitat.

 Not really known to be troubled by pests and diseases and it is resistant to the psyllid that other lilly pillies are troubled by.

 Lives in habitat unlikely to burn.
 Likely has an ability to reshoot from buds in trunk and stems as well as suckering growth if damage or burnt.

-luehmannii – named in honour of Johann George Luehmann (1843-1904) a German who came to Australia and was assistant botanist to Ferdinand von Mueller and became the Victorian Government botanist after him.
+luehmannii – named in honour of Johann George Luehmann (1843-1904), a German who came to Australia assisting botanist Ferdinand von Mueller and, who succeded him as Victorian Government botanist.

 This species is not considered to be at risk of extinction in the wild.